Novicell/novicell-mapbuilder/README.md

 ## Improvement?
 If you have an improvement for the project, please fork the project and create a pull request with the change.
 We will review it as quickly as possible, and merge it when approved.

+## Login for development
+To log into Umbraco when developing for this repository, please use the following credentials:
+Username: admin@admin.dk
+Password: admin1234

+The setup uses Microsoft SQL CE (Compact Edition) to avoid having to setup a new database and cloning in a bak file.

 ## License
 MIT License - http://opensource.org/licenses/MIT